DARTH-git/darthpack/README.md

     1.  **Open in desktop**, which requires the user to have a GitHub desktop installed, or
     2.  **Download zip** that will ask the user to download the whole repository as a .zip file.
 3. Open the RStudio project `darthpack.Rproj`.
-4. Install all required and suggested packages from the *DESCRIPTION* file in the main folder
+4. Install all the required and suggested packages listed in the [*DESCRIPTION*](https://github.com/DARTH-git/darthpack/blob/master/DESCRIPTION) file in the main folder of the repository
     -   To install `dampack`, please follow these instructions:

 ``` r